sandredd/cs404.1-1/program2.md

 Within this file, there are some already implemented methods you can use while completing your implementations.

-Shellsort has already been implemented for you:
+Shellsort and quicksort have already been implemented for you:

 - `java/src/edu/berkeley/cs/sort/Shell.java`

-Quicksort has already been implemented for you:

 - `java/src/edu/berkeley/cs/sort/Quick.java`

 Selection Sort